orblivion/dashsee-mvp/README.md

 ## TODO

 Some notes of things that have been gathered as this MVP has been developed.
-Fix along the way, and/or make them a Dash Incubator item.
+Fix these along the way of development, and/or make them a Dash Incubator item.

 ### Later: